 The Organ at St. Oswald's was built by the well known organ builders William Hill & Co. in 1875.
 It was soon found to be too small to sustain the music in the church and was therefore enlarged and put under tubular pneumatic action in 1911.
 The Organ comprises three manuals and pedals and is considered one of the finest examples of late romantic organ design in a parish church in the Midlands.

 William Hill studied in Paris with Cavaille-Coll and this probably accounts for the romantic flavour of the instrument and the fact that it is ideally suited to the playing of French Romantic music.
 Nonetheless, the organ is an extremely versatile instrument and music of all styles can be successfully rendered on it.
 It is equally possible to give an authentic interpretation of Baroque music and the works of J.S.Bach in particular.

 The organ was rebuilt in 1958 by Rushworth & Dreaper and the old action was replaced by electro-pneumatic action.
 Rushworth & Dreaper cared for the instrument until 2002 when they ceased trading.
-It is now in the care of Brian Jones.

 An explanation of what an organ is, how it works and why we needed to restore the St. Osawld's organ is given on the Layperson's guide to the organ page.

-Mrs Veronica Donkin, our organist and Joint Musical Director, put a great deal of time and effort into the Organ Restoration Appeal.
-It is especially sad that she was not well enough to play it in its restored state.
+Veronica put a great deal of time and effort into the Organ Restoration Appeal.
+Sadly she was diagnosed with bowel cancer in 2012 and was not well enough to play it in its restored state.
 She would have been thrilled to hear its grand and subtle sounds.
 She died on 27th June 2014 and an annual memorial organ recital is given on the Saturday nearest to the anniversary of her death.

 A Layperson's guide to the organ.